redtech42/NetworkProgrammingTermProject/README.md

 - schedule to handle receiving and sending files, with send priority
 ### Documentation:
 - Notes or a help file with more detailed information on what every feature does
-  - How to connect to server
-  - How to display others on the network
+  - How to display divices on the network
   - How to select/send a file
   - How to accept a file